aantakli/AJAN-service/README.md

 * `-Dtriplestore.initialData.serviceFolderPath=executionservice/use-case/services` <br>-> Folder to predefined services (RDF/Turtle)
 * `-Dtriplestore.initialData.behaviorsFolderPath=executionservice/use-case/behaviors` <br>-> Folder to predefined behaviors (RDF/Turtle)

 Pre-modelled agent templates, behaviors, service definitions and domain knowledge can be adapted via the turtle-files under the `ajan-service/executionservice/use-case` folder.
 If you want to model them graphically, we refer you to the [AJAN-editor](https://github.com/aantakli/AJAN-editor).
+This editor needs some additional data in additional Triplestores which can be included using the following VM variables:

+* `-Dtriplestore.initialData.behaviorsFolderPath=executionservice/use-case/editor/nodeDefinitions` <br>-> Folder to predefined node definitions (RDF/Turtle)
+* `-Dtriplestore.initialData.behaviorsFolderPath=executionservice/use-case/editor/editorData` <br>-> Folder to predefined editor data (RDF/Turtle)

 ## Examples